-The Fund's audited financial statements and notes thereto for the fiscal year ended on December 31, 2024, as filed on Form N-CSR with the Commission on March 10, 2025 (File No. 811-22761) (the "Form N-CSR"), are incorporated into this SAI by reference.
-The information included in the financial statements for periods prior to the Reorganization is for the Predecessor Fund.
+The Funds' audited financial statements and notes thereto for the fiscal year ended on December 31, 2024, as filed on Form N-CSR with the Commission on March 10, 2025 (File No. 811-22761) (the "Form N-CSR"), are incorporated into this SAI by reference.
+The information included in the financial statements for periods prior to the Reorganization is for the Predecessor Funds.
 The financial statements included in the Form N-CSR have been audited by Ernst & Young LLP, whose report thereon is also incorporated herein by reference.
 No other parts of the Form N-CSR are incorporated by reference herein.
-Copies of the Form N-CSR may be obtained at no charge by calling the Fund at (855) 609-3680.
+Copies of the Form N-CSR may be obtained at no charge by calling the Funds at (855) 609-3680.
+As of the date of this SAI, LifeX 2064 Longevity Income ETF and LifeX 2065 Longevity Income ETF had not yet completed their first fiscal year and thus do not have audited financial statements.